A decade of change: How the 2010s revamped real estate

-“The take-up of the iPad is symbolic of the rapid advancement in technology and the impact on how people work,” says Andrew Ballantyne, Head of Research, Australia, JLL.
+“The take-up of the iPad is symbolic of the rapid advancement in technology and the impact on how people work,” says Andrew Ballantyne, Head of Research for JLL Australia.

 It’s created an always-on culture where the boundaries between the digital world and real life are increasingly blurred.

-“Technology has been the ultimate game changer,” says Amber Schiada, Senior Director of Research and Strategy, California at JLL.
+“Technology has been the ultimate game changer,” says Amber Schiada, Senior Director of Research and Strategy for JLL in California.
 “We went from flip phones to smart phones, and now everyone has the internet in the palm of their hand.
 The way we live and work has been so impacted by this small advancement, that it’s revolutionized communication, travel, finance, and shopping.”